Enigmatic-Mind/Monroy_Template_Vault/README.md

 - Follow Nicole's [video](https://www.youtube.com/watch?v=OUrOfIqvGS4) for installing Obsidian and opening a vault.

 # ✍🏼 Author's Note
 Hi, I'm Francisco Monroy, and this vault is a significant part of my transition from pursuing a Ph.D.
-In preparation for dropping out (in June 2024), I wanted to create a system that supports the complexity my long-term goals while managing day-to-day tasks.
+In preparation for dropping out (in June 2024), I wanted to create a system that supports the complexity of my long-term goals while managing day-to-day tasks.

 This project is not just a tool I use personally, but also a means to connect with and support others on similar journeys.
 I hope this vault provides as much value to you as it has to me.